Text by Daniel Garcia and James Bow

 The Future: Pressure and Resistance.

-In early December 2014, GO Transit and Metrolinx announced the launch of an eighth rush hour train on the Milton line.
-This train, launched on January 5, 2015, departs Milton at 8:30 a.m. and arrives at Union Station at 9:30.
-The return train departs Union at 3:30 p.m., arriving in Milton at 4:30 p.m.
-Numerous GO "Train-Buses" provide service in both directions between Milton and Union throughout the week.
+In early December 2014, GO Transit and Metrolinx announced the launch of a ninth rush hour train on the Milton line.
+This train, launched on January 5, 2015, departed Milton at 8:30 a.m. and arrived at Union Station at 9:30.
+The return train departed Union at 3:30 p.m., arriving in Milton at 4:30 p.m.
+On September 6, 2016, a tenth Milton train was added, inbound in the morning and outbound in the afternoon in the thick of the rush hour.
+In addition, four new buses were added to operate between Milton GO station and Ainslie Street Terminal in Cambridge.
+Numerous GO "Train-Buses" continue to provide service in both directions between Milton and Union throughout the week, with two of those returning trips continuing to Cambridge in the early afternoon.

 Pressure to expand Milton GO train service comes from two sources: demand from the residents of Milton and Mississauga wishing to avoid traffic congestion on Highways 401 and 403 as well as passenger congestion on the Lakeshore GO line, and demand from the residents and politicians of Waterloo Region, particularly Cambridge, looking to improve their connections with the Greater Toronto Area.
 Resisting this pressure are the owners of Canadian Pacific, who see GO Trains as a potentially unwelcome obstacle to their freight movements.